sumc1992/Fraud-Detection-from-Enron-Email-and-financial-information/README.md

 ##4.
 Evaluation
 It is important to not only look at accuracy when evaluating different machine learning algorithms but also precision and recall.
 Precision and recall provide you with a more holistic view of the selected model.
 Also it is crucial to see if the model returns more relevant results than irrelevant results and whether the model returns most relevant results.
+Cross-validation is used with the Stratifiedshifflesplit method.
+Validation is to split the dataset into training and testing set to make sure that the model performs well with data other than the training set.
+It is important to see how the model will perform when put into use.

-The chosen model has a accuracy of .85629, precision of .49545 and recall of .85629.
+The chosen model has a accuracy of .85614, precision of .49568 and recall of 0.40150.

+Precision: Percentage of predicted POIs are true POIs.
+Recall: Percentage of true POIs are predicted.

+Total predictions: 14000	True positives:  803	False positives:  817	False negatives: 1197	True negatives: 11183

+True positives: POIs who are accurately predicted as POIs.
+False positives: Innocent employees incorrectly labeled as POI.
+False negatives: Innocents employees labeled as Innocent True negatives: POIs who are incorrectly labeled as innocent.